MaastrichtU-Library/circular-research-data-coursebook/_episodes/05-data-archiving.md

 - "The participant will understand the importance of archiving datasets on trusted data repositories."
 - "The participant will learn the significance of the Digital Object Identifier (DOI)."
 keypoints:
-- "**Data repositories** can make a research data more discoverable by machines (e.g. Google search engine)."
+- "**Data repositories** can make research data more discoverable by machines (e.g., Google search engine)."
-- "Always aim for a repository that fits your community (e.g. DataverseNL).
-Else, deposit your dataset on generic repositories (e.g. Zenodo)."
+- "Always aim for a repository that fits your community (e.g., DataverseNL).
+Else, deposit your dataset on generic repositories (e.g., Zenodo)."
 - "If the data is about human subjects or includes demographics, you can always choose to make it private or deposit an aggregated subset."
 ---

 > ## FAIR principles used in Data Archiving
 > **Findable**